Caso-source/caso-source.github.io/HackTheBox/openadmin.md

 ![](pictures/nmap-oa.png)

-From gobuster I can see a few directories that look interesting.
+From gobuster, I can see a few directories that look interesting.

 ![](pictures/gobuster-oa.png)